Updated: November 1, 2018

-Biodiesel works as a cleaner-burning, renewable alternative to petroleum diesel, offering a viable opportunity to diversify the U.S. transportation fuel supply.
+Biodiesel works as a cleaner-burning, renewable alternative to petroleum diesel, offering a viable opportunity to diversify the U.S. transportation fuel supply.1

-The volume of biomass-based diesel required to be blended into transportation fuels is set each year under the federal Renewable Fuels Standard (known as RFS2).
-RFS2 requires this volume to reach 1.9 billion gallons in 2016 and 2 billion gallons in 2017.
+The volume of biomass-based diesel required to be blended into transportation fuels is set under the federal Renewable Fuels Standard (RFS2) each year.

 Why the Checkoff Cares

 U.S. soybean farmers helped establish the biodiesel industry and have benefited from its growth.
-That’s because demand for biodiesel increases demand for and the value of U.S. soybean oil by 11 cents per pound, adding 63 cents of value to every bushel of soybeans.
-Biodiesel also works for the U.S. soybean industry’s No. 1 customer – poultry and livestock farmers – by lowering the price of soybean meal by 21 dollars per ton.
+That’s because demand for biodiesel increases demand for, and the value of, U.S. soybean oil by 11 cents per pound and 63 cents to every bushel of soybeans.6 Increased demand for soybean oil generated by biodiesel means more soybean meal.
+That supports U.S. soybean industry’s No. 1 customer – animal agriculture – by lowering the price of soybean meal by as much as $48 per ton.7

 - Increased demand for biodiesel boosts demand for soybean oil, the feedstock used in more than half the biodiesel produced in the U.S.

-- Biodiesel works for America— for the country’s rural economies, soybean farmers and poultry and livestock farmers.
+- Biodiesel works for the U.S., for the country’s rural economies, soybean farmers, and poultry and livestock farmers.

 - Because soybeans can be crushed for both oil and meal, biodiesel production supports animal agriculture.
 Increased demand for soybean oil to make biodiesel also increases the supply of soybean meal that can be used to make animal feed.
 That increased supply leads to lower feed prices paid by poultry and livestock farmers.